Tecnologia

 Tecnologia is a rugby team based in Lisbon, Portugal.
-As of the 2012/13 season, they play in the Second Division of the Campeonato Nacional de Rugby (National Championship).
+In the 2012/13 season, they played in the Second Division of the Campeonato Nacional de Rugby (National Championship).
 The team is the official rugby team of the Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa at the Universidade Nova de Lisboa.
+By the 2023/24 season they were no longer in that division.

+They do not appear on Portugal Rugby's list of clubs.